yearn/brownie-strategy-mix/README.md

 Let's say Alice holds 100 DAI and wants to start earning yield % on them.

-For this Alice needs to `DAI.approve(yVault.address, 100)`.
+For this Alice needs to `DAI.approve(vault.address, 100)`.

-Then Alice will call `yVault.deposit(100)`.
+Then Alice will call `vault.deposit(100)`.

-yVault will then transfer 100 DAI from Alice to itself, and mint Alice the corresponding shares.
+Vault will then transfer 100 DAI from Alice to itself, and mint Alice the corresponding shares.

 Alice can then redeem those shares using `yVault.withdrawAll()` for the corresponding DAI balance.